fwornle/ShopMob/doc/Design.md

 ... turns a DTO into an NTO.

 ##### Datatype Converter asDomainModel()

-... turns a DTO into an application level datatype.
+... turns a DTO into ATO.

 ##### Datatype Converter asDatabaseModel()

-... turns an application level datatype into a DTO.
+... turns an ATO into a DTO.

 ---